KentenRoth/100DaysOfCode/README.md

 Day 6

 Today was a day of rare form.
 A couple of days ago I started to do some FCC on JavaScript to get the feeling back.
 I also plan on jumping into JavaScript 30 to start the new year.
 Today I knocked out little over 20 challenges on FCC, and also knocked out a larget section of my React course.
 I feel excellent about how everything went today.
 I sent some goals and knocked them all out.
 I want to work on my book app tomorrow, but I also want to knock out more of the FCC challenges.
 I will try to find the right balance for those two.
 I want to get the basics of the book up done and learn how to deploy it.
 I know I have some challenges coming up, but I am excited to face them.

+---

+Day 7

+Today was little of a downer day.
+I did a little over 20 of the FCC challenges, and have started a blog post.
+I want to do a blog post about my 1st 100 days of code challenge.
+I want to cover what went well, and also include things that did not go well and that I want to change for my round 2 challenge.
+I think this post will be mostly for a reminder for myself that way I know what habits to not fall back into.

+---